-The STARS Program offers academically-talented students who are entering their junior or senior year of high school and their teachers a rare opportunity to work within a laboratory research setting with top scientists at the Donald Danforth Plant Science Center, Saint Louis University, St. Louis College of Pharmacy, Washington University in St. Louis, and the host institution, the University of Missouri-St. Louis.
+The STARS Program offers academically-talented students currently in their junior year of high school, and their teachers, a rare opportunity to apply to work within a laboratory research setting with top scientists at Confluence Life Sciences, the Donald Danforth Plant Science Center, Saint Louis University, Washington University in St. Louis, and the host institution, the University of Missouri-St. Louis.

 Your application must be postmarked between March 1 and March 26.
-Tuition for the 2014 STARS Program will be $2695.
-All students must pay a non-refundable $80 application fee.
+Tuition for the 2015 STARS Program will be $2450.
+All students must pay a non-refundable, $75 application fee.
 There is financial aid available but students must present a compelling reason to be considered for this assistance.
-Financial aid forms are available on the website and must be submitted with your application.Thank you for your interest in STARS.
-If you have any questions, please feel free to contact me.
+Financial aid forms are available on this website and must be submitted with your application package.

 Director, STARS Program